 Desperate to escape the greyness of communism and further develop his musical ambitions Maciek emigrated to London, UK in 1975.
-Mixing with musicians of all genres, introduced him to styles that were both old and new, which influenced and develop his personal jazz style over time.
-These included bands such as the Warm Jets, Electric Eels, Eastern Alliance and other London punk and new wave bands, whom he played, toured and recorded with through the late seventies and eighties.
-Maciek also worked as an in-demand session guitarist as well as a composer for some very well known TV commercials and TV music.
+Mixing with musicians of all genres, introduced him to styles that were both old and new, which influenced and developed his personal guitar style over time.
+These included bands such as the Warm Jets, Electric Eels, Eastern Alliance and other London punk and new wave bands, whom he played, toured and recorded with throughout the late seventies and eighties.
+From the mid 1980s he worked as an in-demand session guitarist as well as a composer for some very well known TV commercials and TV music.

 It was in 1986 that he started a songwriting and production collaboration with jazz singer Carol Grimes that was to result in four successful albums.
-All of which were toured regularly and played to full audiences.
+All of which were toured regularly and played to audiences in the UK and Europe.

-In the late 90s Maciek with his friends, Winston Marche – drums, Gareth Morgan – bass and Andrew Blake – woodwind, formed the quartet Gdansky Bandsky – which performed in and around London.
+In the early 00s, Maciek with his friends, Winston Marche – drums, Gareth Morgan – bass and Andrew Blake – woodwind, formed the quartet Gdansky Bandsky – which performed in jazz venues around London.

-In 1996 he completed a Master’s degree in digital art, and went on to run arts and media facilities.
+In 1996 he completed a Master’s degree in digital art, and went on to run arts and media facilities at a London University.
 Alongside his playing he also gave guitar master classes to music students and worked with several organisations supporting young musicians.
-Always wanting to test new musical ideas and genres Maciek participated in choral events for CME and performed at the Royal Festival Hall, London.
+Always wanting to test new musical ideas and genres Maciek participated in choral events for CME (Choral Music Experience Institute) and performed at the Royal Festival Hall, London.

 Inspired by living in the Southern Hemisphere, Maciek teamed up with a virtuoso Uruguayan bass player Carlos Pla to form Banda de la Casa.
 Banda de la Casa played many critically acclaimed gigs in and around Hamilton area as well as festivals around New Zealand.